-In line with the development of this document an initial review of the Major Events, Festivals and Films Policy and guidelines and Annual Grants funding has been undertaken.
-This is to ensure alignment with this strategy to include incubator funding for emerging events, a flagship category, changes to the assessment criteria across community and tourism events, in addition to changed funding thresholds.
+In line with the development of this document an initial review of the Major Events, Festivals and Films Policy and guidelines and Annual Grants funding has been undertaken, with recommended changes described below.

 Major Events, Festivals and Films Sponsorship

 Council's Major Events, Festivals and Films Sponsorship program supports major events, across commercial and not-for-profit sectors.
 The current program encourages applications twice per year with sponsorship of up to \$25,000 available for a maximum of three years.